Briggs (rapper): 2009–2013: Golden Era Records, The Blacklist

 The Hilltop Hoods signed Briggs to their Golden Era record label and invited him to be the support act on their 2009 European tour.
 Briggs accepted the tour invitation and the European trip represented the artist's first time overseas.

 Briggs' debut full-length album The Blacklist was released in 2010 on Golden Era and included the single "The Wrong Brother" that was inspired by an incident in which Briggs was stopped from entering a Shepparton pub by security officers, only to be told, "Sorry mate, we got the wrong brother."
 Suffa appears in the music video for the song as a record label manager.
 The album also included the tracks "So Dangerous", with Trials (of Funkoars), and "I Wish".
 Briggs later revealed that he "didn't expect" the public's response to the album, which included a #3 ranking on the Australian iTunes hip-hop charts that lasted a duration of four days.

 In October 2010, Briggs was the seventh MC to participate in the Rapper Tag series of videos that featured Australian rappers who had been "tagged" by Newsense.

-In June 2012, Briggs was featured on the ABC indigenous affairs program Message Stick.
+In June 2012, Briggs was featured on the ABC Television Indigenous affairs program Message Stick.
 The episode included interviews with Reason, Suffa and Trials.

 Briggs released his single "Rather Be Dead" on 27 July 2012 and uploaded a corresponding film clip onto his YouTube channel "BriggsTheMilkman" the previous day—as of September 2012, the video had received over 30,000 views.
 The single was added to playlists on Australian youth radio station Triple J—it was featured on the playlist of the Home and Hosed program on 26 June 2012 and then appeared on The Hip Hop Show on 2 July 2012.

 Briggs initially announced the release schedule for his second album as late 2012; however, in October 2012, the artist revealed that this had changed to early 2013.

 In addition to appearing on the Golden Era Mixtape 2011 and Golden Era Mixtape 2013, Briggs hosted the Golden Era Mixtape 2012.

 In May 2013, Briggs and Jaytee launched a podcast available via iTunes.
 On 20 May 2013, Briggs used an image from the John Hughes film Planes, Trains, and Automobiles for a promotional post for the podcast on his Facebook fan page.